simonwahll/wahllcontent/dart/dart/lambda.md

 ## Syntax

-There are two types of lambdas, the arrow version and the block version.
+There are two types of lambdas, the arrow version, and the block version.

 The arrow version: